FREE DOWNLOADABLE RESUME TEMPLATES

 ContemporaryOur Contemporary Templates will help you create an up-to-date and dynamic resume.
 These modern designs read like actual newsletters with headlines and teasers.
 They are set up as two-column or three-column layouts.
 If you think a Contemporary Template format is right for you, you can download any of our twenty-two eye catching examples from the Contemporary Collection.

 PortfolioIn this resume template library, the designs incorporate actual images of professional work.
 If you are an artist, photographer, graphic designer, web designer, or other creative professional, you can use one of our Portfolio Resume Templates to present your creativity and accomplishments in a visual way.
-See all of our Portfolio examples here.
+See all of our Portfolio examples in our portfolio templates library.

 One-PageStruggling to decide what to trim from your two-page resume?
 Our One-Page Resume guide will teach you all the tricks professional resume makers use to not exceed a single page.
 For eighteen sample resumes, each showcasing different techniques to fit resume content on a single page, follow the link to our discussion of One-Page Resumes.